 The turmeric is important because it helps with flavor, but also with bright yellow color.
 Without it, the color of the dish starts to look a little dull.

 You guys.
 This dish.

 I don’t think I’ve ever eaten something that feels so decadently flavorful and filling for less than 200 calories.
-It’s got sweet potatoes, lentils, coconut milk, cabbage, onions, jalapenos, and a delicious array of spices that give it a punchy color and an amazing flavor.
+It’s got sweet potatoes and lentils, coconut milk, cabbage, onions, jalapenos, and a delicious array of spices that give it a punchy color and an amazing flavor.
 I.love.vegetables.today.